Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 What sets Books Plus apart is its cozy café inside the store, making it an ideal stop for coffee and reading.
 They also sell book-related gifts, stationery, and educational materials, making it a great place to shop for unique souvenirs.

-📌 Pro Tip: Grab a coffee and a book and enjoy the reading area.
+Athens Book Tip: Grab a coffee and a book and enjoy the reading area.
 It’s a great spot to escape the city’s noise.

-12. Le Livre Ouvert – The Go-To Bookstore for French Literature in Athens
+12. Le Livre Ouvert, the Go-To Bookstore for French Literature in Athens

 If you’re a French literature enthusiast in Athens, Le Livre Ouvert Kifissia is the perfect bookstore for you.
 This French-language bookshop offers an impressive selection of French writers, as well as foreign literature translated into French.
 Whether you’re in search of classic masterpieces or the latest contemporary releases, you’ll find a curated selection of high-quality books in this charming bookstore.